-Gray uniformity on our unit is great.
+Gray uniformity on our unit of the Vizio PQX is great.
 There's a bit of darkening around the corners and some dirty screen effect; however, they're fairly minor and shouldn't be visible in regular content.
 Uniformity in dark scenes is a little better, but not by much.
 Aside from the mentioned reddish tint, there's also a light gray line in the center-right of the screen that isn't as noticeable in the picture as it is in person.
 This is likely an issue with the panel's uniformity, though we can't be certain.
 Gray uniformity can vary between individual units.

 As is expected of most VA panels, this TV has poor viewing angles.
 As a result, images look inaccurate from the sides, making it less ideal for wide seating arrangements.
 The Enhanced Viewing Angle feature doesn't help much and causes colors to shift slightly.

 Update 10/21/2020: We replaced the black uniformity photo with local dimming.
 It now shows the screen with local dimming set to 'Medium', which is the current recommended setting.

 Our unit of the Vizio P75QX-H1 has exceptional black uniformity.
 When local dimming is disabled, there's some clouding on the left side of the screen.
 When local dimming is enabled, the clouding is no longer visible, but there's blooming around the test cross.
 Note that black uniformity can vary between units.
 If you want a Vizio with perfect black uniformity, check out the Vizio OLED 2020.